Emergency Psychiatry Services at Mount Sinai

 Treating a Range of Psychiatric Disorders

-We are proud of our skill and experience in helping patients of every ethnic and socio-economic background who are struggling with a range of psychiatric issues, including anxiety, depression and bipolar disorder, cognitive and memory problems, substance abuse disorders, and psychotic disorders like schizophrenia.
+We are proud of our skill and experience in helping patients of every ethnic and socio-economic background who are struggling with a range of psychiatric issues, including anxiety, depression and bipolar disorder, cognitive and memory problems, substance abuse disorders, and psychotic disorders such as schizophrenia.
 In addition to serving patients already in treatment with a Mount Sinai physician, we receive many referrals from private physicians, local psychiatric clinics and agencies, group homes and nursing homes.

 Providing Specialized Emergency Care